cryten01/EngineDesignPatterns/README.md

 * NR_OF_ENTITIES = Determines the number of created entities.
 * FIRST_FPS_CAPTURE_TIME = Determines the first time point for capturing FPS
 * SECOND_FPS_CAPTURE_TIME = Determines the second time point for capturing FPS.

+## Tests

+Test results are stored by capturing frame times in either:
+* `assets/profiling/classic.fps` when ECS_MODE is turned on
+* `assets/profiling/ecs.fps` when ECS_MODE is turned off

 ## Built with